masha-rgfj/GelAnno-fiji-plugin/README.md

 # wbtool-fiji-plugin
-Fiji plugin for blots' figures making
+Fiji plugin for making blot figures

-Download ".py" file, put it in Fiji's "plugins" folder and enjoy
+Download the ".py" file, put it in Fiji's "plugins" folder and enjoy